llealloo/audiolink/Docs/README.md

 You can virtually sync objects, which means they will be synced across the instance for all users, however they use no networking, syncing or Udon to do so.
 Application would be effects that you want to have be in motion and appear the same on all player's screens.

-If you were to make your effect using _Time, it would use the player's local instance time, but if you make your effect using `ALDecodeDataAsFloat(ALPASS_GENERALVU_INSTANCE_TIME)` then all players will see your effect exactly the same.
+If you were to make your effect using _Time, it would use the player's local instance time, but if you make your effect using `ALDecodeDataAsSeconds(ALPASS_GENERALVU_NETWORK_TIME)` then all players will see your effect exactly the same.

 ![Demo6](https://github.com/cnlohr/vrc-udon-audio-link/raw/dev/Docs/Materials/tex_AudioLinkDocs_Demo6.gif =512x288)